android-dtf/dtf/README.md

 Installing
 ----------
 `dtf` is offically supported on Ubuntu, particularly versions 14 through 16.
-At this time there is not support for Windows or OS X.
+At this time there is no support for Windows or OS X.

 ### Manual Prerequisites
 The only manual installation requirement for `dtf` is the Android SDK (`dtf` relies on the `adb` utility).
 It is recommended that you install [Android Studio](https://developer.android.com/studio/install.html), and add `adb` to your `$PATH`.